olivhoenen/imas-data-dictionary/CONTRIBUTING.md

-We welcome any kind of contribution to the IMAS Data Dictionary, from a simple comment or a question, to a request for a change in the schemas, or even a full fledged pull request on the code.
+We welcome any kind of contribution to the IMAS Data Dictionary, from a simple comment or a question, to a request for a change in the schemas, or even a fully fledged pull request on the code.
 Please read and follow the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## You have a question